Subhas Chandra Pattanayak

 It is not for nothing that a demand for disclosure of properties of Judges is so constant.

-Many a judges even of higher judiciary have exhibited such conduct that not only the Chief Justice or Collegiums of Judges have felt the need for action against them, but also the general public has started looking at Judges askance.
+Many a judges even of higher judiciary have exhibited such conduct that not only the Chief Justice or Collegiums of Judges have felt the need for action against them, but also the general public has started looking askance at the Judges .
 Peoples have started believing the Cinema depictions that behind every high profile mafia, there must be a Judge!

 In such circumstances, it is better for the republic if property-list of every public functionary including the members of Judiciary, whosoever draws salary from taxpayer’s money is disclosed.